A desingularization of the moduli space of rank 2 Higgs bundles over a curve: Introduction

-For the proof of the first statement of Theorem \ref{main1} (Corollary \ref{smoothness}), we first show that there exists a bijection between $\bM_2^s$ and $\bS'$ (Theorem \ref{set bijection}).
-Furthermore using the Zariski's main theorem, we deduce that this bijection is an isomorphism.
-Next, we define a moduli functor $par-Higgs_{4,(a_{1},a_{2})}^{sp}$ of $\bS$, which is the sub-functor of the moduli functor $par-Higgs_{4,(a_{1},a_{2})}$ of $\bM_{4,(a_1,a_2)}^{\pa,s}$ parametrizing all families of stable parabolic Higgs bundles equipped with specializations of $M(2)$ on the endomorphism algebras of the underlying Higgs bundles.
-Roughly speaking, the specialization of $M(2)$ is a limit structure of $\cc$-algebra structures of $M(2)$ (See \S2.4 for the details).
+For the proof of the first statement, we first show that there exists a bijection between $\bM_2^s$ and $\bS'$ (Theorem \ref{set bijection}).
+Next, we define a moduli functor $par-Higgs_{4,(a_{1},a_{2})}^{sp}$ of $\bS$, which is the subfunctor of the moduli functor $par-Higgs_{4,(a_{1},a_{2})}$ of $\bM_{4,(a_1,a_2)}^{\pa}$ parametrizing all families of stable parabolic Higgs bundles equipped with specializations of $M(2)$ on the endomorphism algebras of the underlying Higgs bundles.
+Roughly speaking, the specialization of $M(2)$ is a limit structure of $\cc$-algebra structures of $M(2)$ (See \S\ref{specialization} for the details).
 Then we show that $par-Higgs_{4,(a_{1},a_{2})}^{sp}$ is formally smooth (Corollary \ref{cor:1}).
 To see this, we consider the morphism of functors $\Phi:par-Higgs_{4,(a_{1},a_{2})}^{sp}\to\fS_2$ which maps a family of stable parabolic Higgs bundles to the family of endomorphism algebras of the underlying Higgs bundles, where $\fS_2$ is the functor parametrizing all families of specializations of $M(2)$.
 We show that $\Phi$ is formally smooth (Proposition \ref{rel smoothness}).
-The key step for the proof of this is a classification of transitions and local Higgs fields of the underlying Higgs bundles of all elements in $par-Higgs_{4,(a_{1},a_{2})}^{sp}(\Spec\cc)$, which is obtained from the defining relations of the endomorphism algebras of the underlying Higgs bundles (Proposition \ref{transition and Higgs field in S_1}).
-Finally we see that $\bS$ is a fine moduli scheme of $par-Higgs_{4,(a_{1},a_{2})}^{sp}$ and a closed subvariety of $\bM_{4,(a_1,a_2)}^{\pa,s}$ (Proposition \ref{prop:5}).
+Finally we see that $\bS$ is a closed subvariety of $\bM_{4,(a_1,a_2)}^{\pa}$ and is a fine moduli scheme of $par-Higgs_{4,(a_{1},a_{2})}^{sp}$ (Proposition \ref{prop:5}).
 Then we conclude that $\bS$ is nonsingular.